jbasen/Crestron-SwitchBot/README.md

 V2 - Fixed a bug in the S# code that parses the device list

 V3 - Updated to SwitchBot API v1.1 Security and added support for the SwitchBot Lock

+V4 - Add support for SwitchBot Meter and Meter Plus